ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 $databases | Get-Member
 ```

 Now we get a lot of stuff!
-The <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-member?view=powershell-5.1" target="_blank" rel="noopener">Get-Member cmdlet</a> say to us which Properties and Methods of the object (in this case the `$databases`).
+The [Get-Member cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-member?view=powershell-5.1) say to us which Properties and Methods of the object (in this case the `$databases`).

 This means that I can use a filter to find results with "auto" in its name: